UCSF-CBI/cbioportal_docs/docs/FAQ.md

 **The data looks different**

-We will be uploading more UCSF500 cases to the portal on an approximately monthly basis, so the dataset will expand over time.
+We will be uploading more UCSF500 cases to the portal approximately every two months initially, so the dataset will expand over time.
 Additionally, we will be adding more annotations, with an emphasis on clinical data, into the portal as well.

 The [News](https://cbioportal.ucsf.edu/cbioportal/news) page will summarize any new data uploads that occur between versions of the portal.

-However, if you suspect that there is an error in the current version, please let us know by filling out this [survey](https://redcap.ucsf.edu/surveys/?s=HD8JARCM33).
+However, if you suspect that there is an error in the current version, please let us know by filling out this [survey](https://redcap.ucsf.edu/surveys/?s=HD8JARCM33) or contact [us](mailto:ucsf.cbioportal@ucsf.edu).

 ### How do I access data from AACR Project GENIE?

 Data from AACR Project GENIE are provided in a [dedicated instance of cBioPortal](https://www.cbioportal.org/genie/).
 You can also download GENIE data from the [Synapse Platform](http://synapse.org/genie).
 Note that you will need to register before accessing the data.

-If you have any questions or run into problems accessing the GENIE cBioPortal, please email [michelle.turski@ucsf.edu](mailto:michelle.turski@ucsf.edu).
+If you have any questions or run into problems accessing the GENIE cBioPortal, please email [us](mailto:ucsf.cbioportal@ucsf.edu).

 #### How is the UCSF cBioPortal instance different from the GENIE cBioPortal?